Links in CE table no longer work in TYPO3 6.2.16

 We find it quite drastic to completely remove the feature of linking from table cell content.
 Of course we can change this behaviour locally, but we would like to know wether this is something that is not due to be changed in the core.

-#4 Updated by Andreas Bigger about 3 years ago
+#4 Updated by Andreas Bigger over 3 years ago

 I would agree to Claus' statement.